Learn Email Templates Responsive Design

-Mobile email clients dominate. iOS Mail, Gmail app (Android), Yahoo Mail app, and Samsung Mail together account for 60%+ of all opens.
+Mobile email clients dominate the open landscape. iOS Mail, the Gmail app (Android), Yahoo Mail app, and Samsung Mail together account for the majority of opens.
 Each has different rendering engines, CSS support, and viewport widths.

 Viewport Widths (Mobile):